 In August 2018, the FASB issued ASU 2018-15, Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract, which requires a customer in a hosting arrangement that is a service contract to apply the guidance on internal-use software to determine which implementation costs to recognize as an asset and which costs to expense.
-Costs to develop or obtain internal-use software that cannot be capitalized under Subtopic 350-40, Internal-Use Software, such as training costs and certain data conversion costs, also cannot be capitalized for a hosting arrangement that is a service contract.
-The amendments require a customer in a hosting arrangement that is a service contract to determine whether an implementation activity relates to the preliminary project stage, the application development stage, or the post-implementation stage.
+Costs to develop or obtain internal-use software that cannot be capitalized under Subtopic 350-40, Internal-Use Software, such as training costs and certain data conversion costs, also cannot be capitalized for a hosting arrangement that is a service contract to determine whether an implementation activity relates to the preliminary project stage, the application development stage, or the post-implementation stage.
 Costs for implementation activities in the application development stage will be capitalized depending on the nature of the costs, while costs incurred during the preliminary project and post-implementation stages will be expensed immediately.
-The ASU is effective for the Company for annual reporting periods beginning after December 15, 2020, and interim periods within annual periods beginning after December 15, 2021.
-Early adoption is permitted, including adoption in any interim period, for all entities.
+The ASU is effective for the Company for annual reporting periods beginning after December 15, 2021.
+Early adoption is permitted, including adoption in any interim period, for all lentities.
 The Company adopted this standard as of January 1, 2021.
 The adoption of the standard did not have a material impact on the Company's condensed consolidated financial statements and related disclosures.

-ASU 2020-06, Debt-Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40)
+ASU 2020-06, Debt-Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging- Contracts in Entity's Own Equity (Subtopic 815-40)

-In August 2020, the FASB issued ASU 2020-06, Debt-Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40) ("ASU 2020-06") to simplify accounting for certain financial instruments.
+In August 2020, the FASB issued ASU 2020-06, Debt-Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging- Contracts in Entity's Own Equity (Subtopic 815-40) ("ASU 2020-06") to simplify accounting for certain financial instruments.
 ASU 2020-06 eliminates the current models that require separation of beneficial conversion and cash conversion features from convertible instruments and simplifies the derivative scope exception guidance pertaining to equity classification of contracts in an entity's own equity.
 The new standard also introduces additional disclosures for convertible debt and freestanding instruments that are indexed to and settled in an entity's own equity.
 ASU 2020-06 amends the diluted earnings per share guidance, including the requirement to use the if-converted method for all convertible instruments.
 ASU 2020-06 is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2023.
 Early adoption is permitted, for fiscal years (including interim periods) beginning after December 15, 2020.

-We early adopted ASU 2020-06 on January 1, 2022, using a modified retrospective transition approach.
+The Company early adopted ASU 2020-06 on January 1, 2022, using a modified retrospective transition approach.
 Consequently, financial information will not be updated, and the disclosures required under the new standard will not be provided for dates and periods ending before January 1, 2022.
-Refer to "Note 7 - Short Term and Long-Term Debt", to the condensed consolidated financial statements for further detail.
+Refer to "Note 8 - Short Term and Long-Term Debt", to the condensed consolidated financial statements for further detail.

-The cumulative after-tax effect of the changes made to our condensed consolidated balance sheet for the adoption of ASU2020-06 were as follows:
+The cumulative after-tax effect of the changes made to our condensed consolidated balance sheet for the adoption of ASU 2020-06 were as follows:

-(in '000 USD) At December 3 2021 Adjustments 1, due to ASU 2020-06 At January 1 2022 Long-term debt and other borrowings, net \$ 399,11 5 \$ 15,163 \$ 414,278 Additional paid-in capital 413,64 6 (11,612) 402,034 Deferred tax 36,72 2 (3,847) 32,875 Retained earnings (138.17 9) 299 (137,880)
+(in '000 USD) At Dece mber 31, 2021 Adjustments due to ASU 2020-06 At January 1, 2022 Long-term debt and other borrowings, net \$ 399,115 \$ 15,163 \$ 414,278 Additional paid-in capital 413,646 (11,612) 402,034 Deferred tax liabilities 36,722 (3,847) 32,875 Retained earnings (138,179) 298 (137,881)